CornellAutonomousBikeTeam/Navigation/README.md

 ### <a name="requestHandler"></a> requestHandler.py
 File that handles obtaining GPS waypoints from website.
 Users can submit waypoints on a Google Maps model on the website, and this file makes requests to the website to obtain those waypoints.

+Team members can sign in and submit waypoints at: https://abserver-168813.appspot.com

-Methods: //TODO
+Functions: //TODO

-Return Type | Method Signature | Description :-------------: |:-------------:| :-----:
+Return Type | Function Signature | Description :-------------: |:-------------:| :-----:
+array? | convert(latitude, longitude) | Mercator map projection
+array? | convert2(latitude, longitude) |
 array? | math_convert(latitude, longitude) | Converts latitude and longitude to local coordinates that bike can use to navigate. void | bearing_from_origin(origin, latitude, longitude)| potato void | parse_json(presets=False) | Parses JSON response from http request